valantic/vue-template/README.md

 ```
 git subtree pull --prefix assets/vue https://github.com/valantic/vue-template.git master --squash -m "Merges vue-template @ version x.x.x into project"
 ```

-### Webpack customization

-#### Build setup

-The build target urls and file names have been changed compared to the original project blueprint.

-#### image-webpack-loader

-This package was removed because of the incompatibility of the VM.
-Pixel based images are no longer processed and only copied.
-SVGs are still processed by the `svgo-loader`.

 ## Folder structure